itsrheine/DG_Test/README.md

 ## How It Works
 - Project data is stored in Supabase (cloud database)
 - Section data is stored in Supabase per project and section
+- Photos are stored separately in Supabase Storage and linked via URLs
 - Each section is saved independently per project
 - Report preview dynamically builds from saved section data
 - Projects can be: